 - Visit various artificial reefs that have been constructed from a range of materials and methods and evaluate the strengths and weaknesses of each type

-- Deploy an artificial reef and transplant corals onto the structure
+- Deploy an artificial reef and understand how to transplant corals onto the structure

 - Attend the artificial reef knowledge development sessions (2) and complete the written exam